Planning With Mathematics

 - Diminishing Returns

 How many times have I over scoped a project to throw away most of the work?
 How many times have I focused on a goal only to find out I need to pivot?
 Creative people want to build first, and ask questions later.
-Here is how a little math can make our planning more reliable.
-I only use basic math like addition, subtraction, and multiplication.
+Change is inevitable.
+But, with a little math, we can slow down the rate we throw our work away.

 To determine if a goal is worth it or not, assign a cost and benefit number to it.
 If the benefits are 2 times more than the costs, it is worth doing.
 Most people have experience estimating tasks on an hourly scale, so breaking big goals into tasks that can be done in 1 day will lead to accurate estimations.